-Seaweeds may also protect against cancer due to the presence of phytochemical with strong antioxidant activity, although studies have most strongly shown as association between seaweed intake and breast cancer.
+Seaweeds may also protect against cancer due to the presence of phytochemicals with strong antioxidant activity, although studies have most strongly shown an association between seaweed intake and breast cancer.

-Seaweed in the diet may also be of assistance in those trying to lose weight this may in part be due to the presence of iodine, and also because seaweeds contain considerable amounts of soluble fibres that are filling and reduce appetite.
-These gels may also help to reduce cholesterol and soothe ulceration and inflammation in the gastrointestinal tract, indication a use in sore throats and peptic ulcers.
-Some chemicals in seaweeds have been shown to anticoagulant properties and to assist in the detoxification of heavy metals.
+Seaweed in the diet may also assist those trying to lose weight.
+This may partly be due to the presence of iodine and seaweeds contain considerable amounts of soluble fibres that fill and reduce appetite.
+These gels may also help to reduce cholesterol and soothe ulceration and inflammation in the gastrointestinal tract, indicating a use in sore throats and peptic ulcers.
+Some chemicals in seaweeds have been shown to have anticoagulant properties and assist in detoxifying heavy metals.

-Traditionally, seaweeds have been used as blood and lymphatic cleansers and to support kidney, liver and thyroid function.
+Seaweeds have traditionally been used as blood and lymphatic cleansers to support kidney, liver and thyroid function.

-Nori is sweet seaweed that is dried and then pressed into thin sheets, which are commonly used to wrap sushi.
-Nori may also be crumbled or sliced and used to garnish soups, stir fries, and salads.
-Most other seaweeds need to be reconstituted before use by soaking them in water until soft, they can then be used in cooking or eaten as a salad.
+Nori is sweet seaweed that is dried and then pressed into thin sheets, commonly used to wrap sushi.
+Nori may also be crumbled or sliced and used to garnish soups, stir-fries, and salads.
+Most other seaweeds need to be reconstituted before use by soaking them in water until soft.
+They can then be used in cooking or eaten as a salad.

-Seaweeds contain sodium and have a mildly salty flavor enabling them to be sprinkled over dishes in the place of salt.
-Kombu may be cooked with beans and pulses and is said to have a tenderizing effect and to reduce flatulence.
+Seaweeds contain sodium and have a mildly salty flavour enabling them to be sprinkled over dishes in the place of salt.
+Kombu may be cooked with beans and pulses and is said to have a tenderising effect and reduce flatulence.

-Agar agar is a soluble fibre that is extracted from seaweed and used as a vegetarian alternative to gelatin.
+Agar agar is a soluble fibre extracted from seaweed and used as a vegetarian alternative to gelatin.

 It should be noted that seaweeds may also contain chemical pollutants and heavy metals, including arsenic and cadmium.
 Although all products now sold in Aus are required to be routinely monitored for safety it is important to ensure that seaweeds are purchased from reputable suppliers.